How Liability Is Determined In Georgia

 Work With A Top-Rated Team

 When you choose Webb & Taylor, LLC, you will be working side-by-side with a top-rated legal team.
 We have been helping car accident victims for over 40 years, over which time we have earned some of the most sought-after recognitions in the field of personal injury law.
-Attorney James Webb has been selected for inclusion in Super Lawyers list from 2007 to 2018 and is AV Preeminent Rated* by Martindale-Hubbell.
+Attorney James Webb has been consistently selected for inclusion in Super Lawyers and is AV Preeminent Rated* by Martindale-Hubbell.
+Attorney Brandon Taylor has also been selected to Super Lawyers.

 We make a positive recovery in over 95% of the cases we pursue.